ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 There, you can specify which Customer Portals should be available to which Customer Group by adding:

 - Customer Group identifier.
 You can find it in the **Summary** section of the Company.
 - Location remote ID of Customer Portal container or Customer Portal page.
-You can find it in the **Details'** section.
+You can find it in the **Details** section.

-Portals will be displayed to Customer Group in order specified in the configuration based on company member's permissions.
+Portals will be displayed to the Customer Group in order specified in the configuration based on company member's permissions.
 If members of the defined Customer Group don't have sufficient permissions for any Customer Portal from the list, they will be transferred to the default Customer Portal view.

 !!! note